Kangaroo Island: Tourism

-Local government
+Governance

 The Kangaroo Island Council provides local government for the entire island and was formed in 1996, following amalgamation of the previous District Councils of Kingscote and Dudley.
 Kangaroo Island is in the federal Division of Mayo and in the state Electoral district of Mawson.

 A 2005 enquiry into the financial sustainability of local government in South Australia determined that 26 out of 68 councils in South Australia were considered unsustainable in the long term.
 Among these was Kangaroo Island Council, due to its large land area, extensive road network, low population and high tourism visitation.
 A long term financial plan adopted by council included a rate increase of 2% above CPI for the ten years from 2010.

 On 13 May 2010, a development plan was authorised, representing a comprehensive review of Kangaroo Island's planning regulations.

-Lifestyle
+Recreation

-Safe swimming is possible on the northern beaches, such as Emu Bay, Stokes Bay or Snellings Beach, and at Island Beach on the Dudley Peninsula.
+Safe swimming is possible on the northern beaches, such as Emu Bay, Stokes Bay, or Snellings Beach, and at Island Beach on the Dudley Peninsula.
 The south coast has dangerous undertows and is more suitable for stronger and experienced swimmers only.
 An ocean pool with easy shore and pontoon access exists at Kingscote and is free to use.

-Sports

 The island is home to the Kangaroo Island Football League and has several other organised sporting competitions.

 Electricity supply

-Kangaroo Island is connected to the main South Australian power grid by a pair of 33kV subsea cables across Backstairs Passage.
+Kangaroo Island is connected to the main South Australian power grid by a pair of 33 kV subsea cables across Backstairs Passage.
 The original 30-year-old 10,000 kVA cable was retained when the second cable, with double its capacity, was laid in 2018 at a cost of $45 million.

 Before the new cable was commissioned, University of Technology Sydney conducted a study to assess the viability of renewable energy technology being used to independently generate the island's power with a combination of wind, solar and biomass.
 Although the study concluded that it was indeed possible for the island to sustainably produce its own power for around the same price as the new cable, SA Power Networks ultimately decided against the idea.

-The Kangaroo Island power station has three 2MWe Caterpillar 3516B diesel generators capable of providing a combined 6MW through the Kingscote substation to provide stability of supply if the submarine cables are unavailable.
+The Kangaroo Island power station has three 2 MWe Caterpillar 3516B diesel generators capable of providing a combined 6 MW through the Kingscote substation to provide stability of supply if the submarine cables are unavailable.